tarwn/lessthandot-hugo/blogs/content/posts/2009-03-26-answers-to-the-sql-server-quiz-can-you-a.md

 select @@identity
 ```

 You will get back the value 1 and not 5.
-This is because @@IDENTITY doesn&#8217;t care about scope and returns the last identity value from all the statements, which in this case is from the code within the trigger trTestOne.
+This is because @@IDENTITY doesn't care about scope and returns the last identity value from all the statements, which in this case is from the code within the trigger trTestOne.
 So the bottom line is this: Always use SCOPE_IDENTITY() unless you DO need the last identity value regradless of scope (for example you need to know the identity from the table insert inside the trigger)

 Run this now and you will see both values and you can see that they are indeed different